The Push Pull, Hot And Cold Relationship

 If you stay in this pattern you will not be able to experience a satisfying intimate relationship.
 Though it may feel like the ambivalent partner holds all of the power, this person will be unlikely to ever experience real love unless they change.
 Psychologist Lorri Craig sums this up perfectly in her article On Off Relationships at Lorricraig.com:

-'this behavior is a desperate attempt to gain control over the uncontrollable; love.
+"This behavior is a desperate attempt to gain control over the uncontrollable; love.
 It’s a way to feel love without getting hurt.
 But the partner, who’s committed to playing safe, will never allow himself or herself to experience love.
-They’ll toy at it, dipping their toes in and out of the water without ever getting wet'
+They’ll toy at it, dipping their toes in and out of the water without ever getting wet"

 Do not believe that you are needy, wrong or not worthy of a stable relationship.
 Real strength is the ability to maintain contact and intimacy.

 When first meeting someone get to know them slowly.
 Be on alert to people that try and rush things.
 You need to establish their romantic history and willingness to work with insecurities before choosing to invest in them.
-Find out if they have ever gone back to an ex partner or are still friends with many of their ex partners.
+Find out if they have ever gone back to an ex-partner or are still friends with many of their ex-partners.
 Find out what they learnt about themselves from previous relationships and the experience they had with their parents in childhood.

-If you start noticing the pattern directly communicate to them about this and how its making you feel.
+If you start noticing the pattern directly communicate to them about this and how it's making you feel.
 Ask them if they have noticed the pattern and if they know what might be causing it.
 If they say they do not want a relationship then do not think you can hang around for them to change their mind.
 If they say they are unsure what they want, then start dating other people and take your focus off them.

 If they reveal an inner conflict, guilt or concern then they may have the capacity to change.
-You must be both willing to put in the work to understand what each of your fears are and work on ways to help each other overcome them.
+You must be both willing to put in the work to understand what each of your fears are, and work on ways to help each other overcome them.
 Make sure that actions are backing up words, if you are both trying to change then you will start to feel some growth in the relationship though it may be slow.
 When they ambivalent partner pulls back and withdraws, do not chase them or react angrily.
 An angry or chasing reaction is part of what keeps the circle going and the ambivalent partner distant.
-However, the ambivalent partner must also learn that when they want to run away as fast as they can, this is the time that they need to turn and towards partner.
+However, the ambivalent partner must also learn that when they want to run away as fast as they can, this is the time that they need to turn towards their partner.
 The first step may be that they let the responding partner know that they need some space to think and will be back at some point.
 When they are able to do this they can next work on trying not to run and instead communicating to the responding partner that they are scared and the feelings they are experiencing.
 The occurrence of vulnerable, honest communication should start to improve the relationship.
 This really does require both partners to work together to stop the dysfunctional behavior.

 Robert Burney, Joy2MeU blog - http://joy2meu.com/codependent4.htm